RisingStack/graffiti-mongoose/README.md

   * singular: for example `user`
   * plural: for example `users`
   * [node](https://facebook.github.io/relay/docs/graphql-object-identification.html): takes a single argument, a unique `!ID`, and returns a `Node`
+  * viewer: singular and plural queries as fields

 ## Supported query arguments